mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 A DC/OS patch describes a set of changes and supporting data designed to update, fix, or improve the features/functionality of DC/OS.
 A point release that consists of minor changes is also called a patch.

 A patching process includes the following:
-- Addresses fixed issues, known issues/limitations, notable changes and security enhancements.
+- Addresses fixed issues, known issues/limitations, notable changes and security enhancements
-- Does not impact workloads which is an essential piece of patching live clusters with no downtime.
+- Does not impact workloads which is an essential piece of patching live clusters with no downtime
-- Helps users to understand the minor changes impacting the functionality of DC/OS.
+- Helps users to understand the minor changes impacting the functionality of DC/OS

 Example: DC/OS 1.X.A to 1.X.B (1.11.1 --> 1.11.2)

 **Note:** A patching process occurs only between minor releases.

-**Important:**
+**Important guidelines:**

 - Review the [release notes](/1.11/release-notes/) before patching DC/OS.
 - Due to a cluster configuration issue with overlay networks, it is recommended to set `enable_ipv6` to false in `config.yaml` when patching or configuring a new cluster.
 If you have already patched to DC/OS 1.11.x without configuring `enable_ipv6` or if `config.yaml` file is set to `true` then do not add new nodes until DC/OS 1.11.3 has been released.
 You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302).